shirsbrunner/shirsbrunner.github.io/src/articles/20210302_merryberry.md

 ## Looking for inspiration

 In summer 2020 our kid started painting with fat, waterbased crayons.
-While initially expressing himself while hammering colour on a page, he nevertheless is a great source of inspiration.
+While initially expressing himself hammering colour on a page, he nevertheless is a great source of inspiration.
 One of his first drawings proved to be the base for a pattern I ended up having printed on fabric.

 ![A kids drawing as inspiration to the final pattern](/images/posts/Merry_Inspiration1000.jpg "A kids drawing as inspiration to the final pattern")